sokrasins/CheepCheep/README.md

 # CheepCheep

-A C-based rewrite of the BeepBeep firmware
+A C-based rewrite of the BeepBeep firmware: https://github.com/membermatters/BeepBeep

 ## Building